vixie/cron/Documentation/Mail.md

 Sender: news@sun.uucp
 Status: RO

+### Message

 > Another thing which would be nice is to be able to specify which shell
 > to call to give the command to.
+>

-Well, the obvious choice would be the user's shell, but this wouldn't work for accounts like "uucico".
+> Well, the obvious choice would be the user's shell, but this wouldn't work for accounts like "uucico".

+### Reply

-<<	I use the owning user's shell, and to handle "uucico" I check a
-	list of "acceptable shells" (currently compiled in, does anybody mind?), substituting a default (compiled in) shell if the user's shell isn't on the list.
+> I use the owning user's shell, and to handle "uucico" I check a list of "acceptable shells" (currently compiled in, does anybody mind?), substituting a default (compiled in) shell if the user's shell isn't on the list.
+>

-	BTW, "compiled in" means that it's in a .h file, easily changed during installation, but requiring recompilation to modify.
-You don't have to go digging through the code to find it...		  >>
+> BTW, "compiled in" means that it's in a .h file, easily changed during installation, but requiring recompilation to modify.
+>
+> You don't have to go digging through the code to find it...

 From qantel!hplabs!ucbvax!mwm@violet.berkeley.edu Tue Jan  6 21:24:48 1987
 To: hplabs!qantel!vixie!paul (Paul Vixie Esq)